minhlunso1/Hybrid_Lightwallet/README.md

 Add Cordova platform `cordova platform add android`

+When the Cordova deployment is done, there  would be an Android folder.
+It could be built with Android Studio.

-To deploy just run `cordova run android`.
+To run on Android emulator directly, please turn on emulator then execute `cordova run android`.
 However, please configure Android environment first.
 Take a look at [this](https://cordova.apache.org/docs/en/latest/guide/platforms/android/).

 The execution still use webpack in mobile deployment.

+###iOS
+**The NodeJS ConsenSys/eth-lightwallet library is not supported below iOS 9**

+Install Cordova `npm install -g cordova`

+Build the project `npm run build`

+Add Cordova platform `cordova platform add ios`

+Please install Xcode.
+Take a look at [this](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/).

-When the Cordova deployment is done, there  would be an Android folder.
-It could be built with Android Studio.
+When the Cordova deployment is done, there  would be an ios folder.
+It could be built with Xcode.

+To run on iOS directly, please turn on emulator then execute `cordova run ios`.

 ### Web
 Go with `npm start`.